Henichesk Bridge: History

 The Henichesk Bridge was built in 1915 by Waagner-Biro.
-In 1951, German engineers transported this bridge from the Belarussian city of Orsha towards Henichesk.
+In 1951, German engineers transported this bridge from the Belarusian city of Orsha towards Henichesk.
 This bridge replaced a wooden bridge at a similar location, which was destroyed during the Second World War.

 According to a report from the Henichesk Local History Museum in 1956, this bridge was built from "overhead structures, trophy collapsible overhead structures of the Rot-Wagner (RV-1) type, removed from the temporary bridge across the Dnieper from Orsha.
 At the end of December 1951, regular train traffic was opened on the bridge".

 Until 1968, this bridge was used as a rail bridge, and was part of the Novooleksiivka-Valok line.

 Since this region is prone to thunderstorms, the rails on the bridge came to be effectively destroyed over the years.
 Instead of replacing new rails, this bridge was then used for road traffic instead.
 In the 1980s, another concrete bridge was erected about half a kilometer away.
 Since then, this bridge has been mainly used for sightseeing and fishing instead of transportation.

-On February 24, 2022, at the onset of the Russian invasion of Ukraine, a member of the Ukrainian military, Vitalii Skakun, blew up this bridge to stall the Russian advance, and sacrificed his own life in the process.
+On February 24, 2022, at the onset of the Russian invasion of Ukraine, a member of the Ukrainian military, Vitalii Skakun, blew up one of the bridges at Henichesk to stall the Russian advance, and sacrificed his own life in the process (some sources say he blew the Henichesk Bridge, some say the road bridge).
 Two days later, Ukrainian president Volodymyr Zelenskyy posthumously awarded him the Hero of Ukraine.

+The newer bridge is used as a supply route for Russian forces during the Russo-Ukraine war.
+According to the Ukrainian military, Ukrainian drones struck this bridge on June 20, 2026.